Learn what UTM's are, and how to track Traffic Sources using them!

 Tracking Traffic Sources Using UTM's

-UTM parameters are used to track traffic coming to your page from sources where the script cannot be placed.
+UTM parameters are used to track the traffic coming to your page from sources where the script cannot be placed.

 - Parameters are case sensitive